 - Utilize stereo tracking: If available, use audio tracks that separate speakers into different channels for easier identification.

-- Pay attention to voice distinctions: Note any unique speech patterns or accents that differentiate speakers from one another.
+- Pay attention to voice distinctions: Note any unique speech patterns, accents, or vocal qualities that differentiate speakers from one another.

 - Verify with context clues: Ensure accurate attribution by cross-referencing spoken content with contextual information provided within the discussion.